10 Proven Ways to Turn Your Website into a Lead Generation Machine

 By a raise of hands, how many of you still use Microsoft Excel or Outlook to store lead and customer data?

 If you put your hand up, you need to invest in a tool.
-A contact manager is a place where you can manage and track the leads that come in through your website – and really from all of your digital efforts.
-If you aren’t able to track lead source and attribute them to your website, you will never know how effective your website is as a channel.
+A CRM (Customer Relationship Management) is made to increase sales by improving relationships.
+A CRM software enhances the customer relationship through managing customer interactions, tracking leads, streamlining processes, and identifying sales opportunities.
 Investing in a CRM or contact management platform not only helps validate and understand the success of your sales and marketing initiatives, but also has a lot of value-added benefits such as opportunity tracking, task management, and pipeline transparency.

 8. Get sales involved in the process